KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

 1. Select a background color for the "Drink menu" section.

 1. To add the background color for the "Drink menu" section, we need to know which HTML element is used for the section.
-In StackBlitz, open _index.html_ and find the HTML element for "Drink menu".
+Open _index.html_ and find the HTML element for "Drink menu".

    > [!TIP]
-   > You can search for and find "Drink menu" in the _index.html_ in StackBlitz.
-Click on the magnifying glass on the left toolbar.
+   > You can use ctrl-F (cmd-F on a Mac) to search for and find "Drink menu" in the _index.html_.
    >
    > ![](images/stackblitz-search.png ":class=image-border")
    >